About the Blog

-My name is Callid Keefe-Perry and I am an independent scholar of postmodern theology, an improv actor, spoken word artist, educator and consultant, Member of the Religious Society of Friends (Quakers), and, with my wife Kristina, the convener of the Rochester Emergent Christian Cohort.
+My name is Callid Keefe-Perry and I am a theologian that plays about in postmodern and liberation theologies, especially as they pertains to youth and education.
+I’m also an improv actor, spoken word artist, educator and consultant, Member of the Religious Society of Friends (Quakers), and, with my wife Kristina, the parent of a great kid, Nahar.
 If you would like more information about me feel free to check out my personal homepage.
-Most of my work connects to theopoetics, the idea that language can shape our experience.
+Most of my work connects to theopoetics, an idea at the intersection of theology with imagination, embodiment, aesthetics, and literature.
 I like to think of myself as a pragmatic idealist, so while I dream big, I also focus on the nitty-gritty.
 That is also the founding spirit of this blog, The Image of Fish.
 It is at least partially inspired by the following paraphrased Marshall McLuhanisms:

 1. While we don't know who discovered water, we are pretty sure it wasn't the fish.